-Your chat messages from Gmail, Google Talk and downloaded-client chats are stored in your Gmail account so that you can easily search for them later.
+Your chat messages from Google Chat and downloaded client chats are stored in your Gmail account so that you can easily search for them later.

 To access your chat history:

 - Click on the Chats label in your Gmail account.

 - If you can’t see the Chats label in your inbox, go to Settings to make it viewable.
 In Settings, click Labels, then choose Show next to Chats.
 This will enable your Chats to be shown in your inbox.

 - A list of chats will appear, similar to the way in which conversations are listed in your inbox.
 You can then label, star and delete chats, just like Gmail messages.

 When you open a chat history, you can reply to the chat by email, forward it by email, apply labels to it or print it.
 Go to the top-right corner of the chat history page and click the drop-down arrow to show the options.
 Then, choose what you'd like to do.